Google victory in German top court | DW | 27.07.2020

 A German court has sided with Google and rejected requests to wipe entries from search results.
-The cases hinged on whether privacy outweighed the public's right to know.
+The cases hinged on whether the right to be forgotten outweighed the public's right to know.

 Germany's highest court agreed with lower courts and rejected the two plaintiffs' appeals.